The Old High Court - Dark times

 Justice Chapman

-“The trial of the young Maori, John Tuhi, on a charge of murdering his employer, Herbert Henry Knight, at Johnsonville, on or about 17th October last” was held in the Old High Court in March 1923.
-Evidence heard in the trial included evidence of the post-mortem examination of the deceased and blood stain evidence from Frederick Armitage, Government Bacteriologist at Auckland.
+“The trial of the young Māori, John Tuhi, on a charge of murdering his employer, Herbert Henry Knight, at Johnsonville, on or about 17th October last” was held in the Old High Court in March 1923.
+The trial included evidence of the post-mortem examination of the deceased and blood stain evidence from Government Bacteriologist Frederick Armitage.

-1923 Daniel Cooper “The Newlands Sensation”, “A baby farmer”
+1923 Daniel Cooper

 Justice Chapman